Shivakumar-Guhesh/data-engineering-zoomcamp/homework/03-data-warehouse/answers.md

 ## Question 4:
 What is the best strategy to make an optimized table in Big Query if your query will always order the results by PUlocationID and filter based on lpep_pickup_datetime?
 (Create a new table with this strategy)
-- Partition by lpep_pickup_datetime and Partition by PUlocationID
+- Partition by lpep_pickup_datetime  Cluster on PUlocationID

 ## Question 5: